sufka861/AB-test/README.md

 **Welcome to our part in SAAS-System!**

-Here is the crux of the system, you can create AB test experiments and feature flag experiments.
-The population on which you would like to run the experiment can be punctured by percentage of users entering the experiment and other attributes such as the user's device (either mobile, desktop, smartTV and such) , browser and user's location by country.
-In addition to each experiment.
+You can reuse the portrayal you used first because this section should not be long.)
+How It Works?
+You can create and run the AB test and make a features of features according to the features you choose and the amount of traffic you will participate in the experiment.
-You can perform the experiment, schedule it and view the results in form of statistics.
+You can see the statistics of each experiment depending on the amount of participants while running and at the end of the project.
+The purpose of this project is to identify any change in the webpage to maximize or increase the result of the matter.
+An example can be identifying the clicks lesson for a banner ad.

+> **Build Status**

+> **Code Style**

+> **Features**
+> **API reference**

+> **Installation**

 > **Before you start**

-1. [x] Make sure you have our .env file containing the sensitive info of our system account.
-2. [x] Make sure to install npm packages as described in the package.json:
-   a.
-Dotenv
-   b.
-Morgan
-   c.
-Node-cron
-   d.
-Node scheduled
-   f.
-Uuid
-   g. geoip-lite
-   h.ua-parser-js
-   i. request-ip
-3. [x] Download the code from Git-Hub https://github.com/sufka861/AB-test.git
+1. [x] Download the code from Git-Hub https://github.com/sufka861/AB-test.git
-4. [x] Cd to the working directory and start the server using the following command in the terminal - $node app.js
+2. [x] Cd to the working directory and start the server using the following command in the terminal - $node app.js
+3. [x] Open a browser page and go to https://ab-test-bvtg.onrender.com/
+4. [x] Make sure you have our .env file containing the sensitive info of our system account.
 5. [x] Open a browser page and go to https://ab-test-bvtg.onrender.com/
 6. [x] Full documentation of the API calls can be seen at: https://documenter.getpostman.com/view/24139741/2s8Z711C7C
+7. [x] Make sure to install npm packages as described in the package.json:
+   8.[x] body-parser
+   9.[x] bson
+   10.[x] cookie-parser
+   11.[x] cors
+   12.[x] dotenv
+   13.[x] eslint
+   14.[x] express
+   15.[x] express-async-errors
+   16.[x] geoip-lite
+   17.[x] moment
+   18.[x] mongodb
+   19.[x] mongoose
+   15.[x] morgan
+   16.[x] newrelic
+   17.[x] node-cron
+   18.[x] request-ip
+   19.[x] sinon
+   20.[x] ua-parser-js
+   21. [x] uuid
+   22. [x] validate-date
+   23. [x] winston

-> **Basic Information**
+> **Features**
 1. [x] Using the calls to the render website via Postman you can create and start AB test / Feature Flag experiments.
 2. [x] View lists of exist experiments and planned future experiments.
 3. [x] app.js – http – the entry point of the system